A Comprehensive List of Hindu Gods and Goddesses

 1. Annapurna Devi: She is the goddess of food.
 She is also a form of Devi Parvati.

-2. Maa Durga: Devi Durga is the incarnation of Devi Parvati who killed Mahishasur, a very cruel and powerful demon.
-Mahishasur was invincible for men.
+2. Maa Durga: Devi Durga is the incarnation of Devi Parvati, who killed Mahishasur, a ruthless and powerful demon.
+Mahishasur was invincible to men.
 Hence, Goddess Parvati had to incarnate as Durga and kill him.
 Maa Durga is worshipped in 9 different forms during the Navratri festival:

 A. Shailaputri.